 Most likely you had a mentor in your life too, be it a teacher or someone at your workplace.
 Becoming a mentor yourself keeps those wheels turning and ensures that the next generation has their own set of mentors as well.

 Polishing your skills

 However much you think you know about something, getting other people to understand it too will shape and polish your skills substantially.
-It’s no coincidence that learning by teaching is its own field of pedagoy.
+It’s no coincidence that learning by teaching is its own field of pedagogy.

 Bonus points with employers

 You care about someone, make sure they succeed.
 You push people forward, help them learn and train your own teaching skills, all while polishing important skillsets.
 Employers like that, and you shouldn’t be surprised to find yourself in leadership positions soon.